Vickers F.B.19: Design and development

-G. H. Challenger designed the F.B.19, which first flew in August 1916.
+George Challenger designed the F.B.19, which first flew in August 1916.
 It was a single-engine, single-bay, equal-span biplane, slightly smaller than either the Sopwith Camel or Nieuport 17, with a proportionally large engine fairing and tall fuselage, which gave it a relatively stubby appearance.
-It was armed with one synchronised 7.7mm Vickers machine gun, mounted unusually on the left-hand side of the fuselage, to facilitate the installation of the Vickers-Challenger synchroniser gear, also a Challenger design.
+It was armed with one synchronised 7.7mm Vickers machine gun, mounted unusually on the left-hand side of the fuselage, to facilitate the installation of the Vickers-Challenger synchroniser gear.

 The 100-hp Gnome Monosoupape engine gave a relatively slow speed, and the relatively low cockpit position, placed behind a wide rotary engine and between unstaggered wings, severely limited visibility for the pilot.
 The clearest view was sometimes said to be upwards, through a transparent section in the upper wing.
 Modifications were introduced, including a more powerful 110-hp (82-kW) Le Rhône or Clerget engine and staggered mainplanes, culminating in the Mk II design.
 The plane's relative success on the Eastern Front appears to have been due in part to it receiving a more powerful engine in Russia.

 Operational history

 Around sixty-five F.B.19s were built.
 Six early production examples were sent to France in late 1916 for operational evaluation, where the RAF found them unsuitable for the fighting conditions then evolving.
 Twelve Mk IIs went to the Middle East, five to Palestine and seven to Macedonia; no squadron was fully equipped with the type.
-They were not popular.
+They were not popular - pilots found visibility poor.
 A few Mk IIs served as trainers and for air defense over London, but the type had effectively been retired before the end of 1917.